Brow Lift (Browplasty) Surgery Cost and Procedure Guide

 Open brow lift

 The surgeon may choose this technique if the patient has more advanced brow drooping and deep-set forehead wrinkles.
 This is the traditional brow lift method and gives more long-lasting results.
-It is important to note, however, that this technique is also more invasive than other approaches and results in greater scarring.
+However, it is important to note that this technique is also more invasive than other approaches and results in greater scarring.

 - They will lift the forehead skin, adjusting and tightening the underlying muscles and tissue.